open-source-pledge/open-source-pledge.github.io/_projects/uw-madison-dsi.md

 # Example contributions to Open Source (Optional)

+It's not clear we want to do any or all of this, but let's try exercising the functionality of the `al-folio` theme.
 This is generated automatically from the data in the `uw-madison-repositories.yml` file in the [`_data` directory](https://github.com/cranmer/open-source-pledge/tree/master/_data).

 ## GitHub users